isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Enforcement

 (Not enforceable) While not enforceable, a good static analyzer can detect patterns that indicate a possible improvement to meet this rule.
-For example, a class with a (pointer, size) pair of member and a destructor that `delete`s the pointer could probably be converted to a `vector`.
+For example, a class with a (pointer, size) pair of members and a destructor that `delete`s the pointer could probably be converted to a `vector`.

 ### <a name="Rc-five"></a>C.21: If you define or `=delete` any copy, move, or destructor function, define or `=delete` them all